 wcb-lump-sum-payout-bc

-About WCB lump sum payments in BC
+About WCB Lump Sum Payments in BC

 WorkSafeBC, the provincial workers’ compensation board in British Columbia, may offer lump sum payments to workers who have suffered a permanent injury due to a work-related injury or illness.
 These payments are intended to compensate workers for the long-term impact of their injury or illness on their ability to earn a wage.
 If you’re considering a lump sum payment from WorkSafeBC, it’s important to understand the criteria that the organization uses to determine eligibility and the amount of the payment.
 Typically, this benefit will be assessed to when the worker reaches age 65, the standard age of retirement.
 You may want to seek legal advice to ensure that you receive a fair and just settlement.